opensearch-project/documentation-website/_ml-commons-plugin/model-access-control.md

 You can only delete a model group if it does not contain any model versions.
 {: .important}

 If model access control is enabled on your cluster, only the owner or users with matching backend roles can delete the model group.
-Users with the `delete model group API` permission can delete any public model group.
+Any users can delete any public model group.

 If model access control is disabled on your cluster, users with the `delete model group API` permission can delete any model group.